Patient to the chiropractor: “Treat me so I don’t hurt.”

 wonder how to get back pain patients to do recommended

 exercises.
-In any case, these exercises help back pain sufferers get stronger in addition to reduce and prevent back pain!
+After all, these exercises help back pain sufferers get stronger in addition to reduce and prevent back pain!
 The back muscles and gluteus muscles and hamstrings get greater.
 Patients

 ponder why the chiropractor recommends

-exercises since all they wanted was for the chiropractor
+exercises since all they desired was for the chiropractor

 to resolve the back pain problem.
 What a quandary!